cockroachdb/docs/src/current/cockroachcloud/architecture.md

 ### Multi-region architecture

-The diagram below shows a high-level representation of a CockroachDB {{ site.data.products.dedicated }} multi-region cluster:
+The diagram below shows a high-level representation of a CockroachDB {{ site.data.products.advanced }} multi-region cluster:

 <img src="{{ 'images/cockroachcloud/multiregion-diagram.png' | relative_url }}" alt="Multi-region architecture" style="width:100%; max-width:800px" />

-## CockroachDB {{ site.data.products.serverless }}
+## CockroachDB {{ site.data.products.basic }} and CockroachDB {{ site.data.products.standard }}

-CockroachDB {{ site.data.products.serverless }} is a fully-managed, auto-scaling deployment of CockroachDB.
-Being familiar with the following concepts will help you understand our Serverless architecture.
-CockroachDB {{ site.data.products.serverless }} is ideal for lightweight applications, starter projects, development environments, and proofs of concept.
+CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} are fully-managed, auto-scaling deployments of CockroachDB.
+Being familiar with the following concepts will help you understand their architecture.
+CockroachDB {{ site.data.products.serverless }} is ideal for lightweight applications, starter projects, development environments, and highly-variable workloads, while {{ site.data.products.standard }} is ideal for production workloads that require cost predictability.

 ### Architecture

-CockroachDB {{ site.data.products.serverless }} is a managed multi-tenant deployment of CockroachDB.
-A Serverless cluster is an isolated, virtualized tenant running on a much larger physical CockroachDB deployment.
+CockroachDB {{ site.data.products.basic }} and {{ site.data.products.standard }} are managed multi-tenant deployments of CockroachDB.
+A {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster is an isolated, virtualized tenant running on a much larger physical CockroachDB deployment.

-CockroachDB {{ site.data.products.serverless }} has separate compute and storage layers.
+A {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster has separate compute and storage layers.
 The storage pods (KV pods) can be shared across users, and the compute pods (SQL pods) are unique to each user.
-These shared resources make CockroachDB {{ site.data.products.serverless }} architecture "multi-tenant," in contrast to the single tenant architecture of [CockroachDB {{ site.data.products.dedicated }}](?filters=dedicated#security-and-connection).
+These shared resources make CockroachDB A {{ site.data.products.basic }} and {{ site.data.products.standard }} cluster architecture "multi-tenant," in contrast to the single tenant architecture of [CockroachDB {{ site.data.products.advanced }}](?filters=dedicated#security-and-connection).

 Traffic comes in from the public internet and is routed by the cloud provider’s load balancer to a Kubernetes (K8s) cluster that hosts CockroachDB.
-K8s pods allow CockroachDB {{ site.data.products.serverless }} to limit SQL resource consumption for each user.
+K8s pods allow CockroachDB {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster to limit SQL resource consumption for each user.
 They also minimize interference between pods that are scheduled on the same machine, giving each user a high-quality experience even when other users are running heavy workloads.

-The following diagram is a high-level representation of what a typical Serverless cluster looks like:
+The following diagram is a high-level representation of what a typical {{ site.data.products.basic }} or {{ site.data.products.standard }} cluster cluster looks like:

 <img src="{{ 'images/cockroachcloud/serverless-diagram.png' | relative_url }}" alt="Serverless architecture" style="width:100%; max-width:800px" />